vfpadovani/R_Coursera_M3_Course-Project-/CodeBook.md

 ## The variables names

-All the variables names (except from "Activities" and "Subjects") are descripted in the '*features_info.txt*' file.
+All the variables names (except from "Activities" and "Subjects") are described in the '*features_info.txt*' file.
 Wth adapted removal of "()" and switch of separation from "-" to "_".